liang53/d3-maps/README.md

 rake db:reset
 ```

-Host the data as a json file
+Host the data as a json file as part of your application
 ```ruby
 rails generate controller States index
 ```
 Replace the States/states_controller.rb and states/index.html.erb files with the d3maps files.
 Display the view/index.html.erb file on the page where the map is suppose to be

+To generate the world map, repeat the process and seed your database with data located at at app/tsv/world/world-countries-names.tsv